s-bishnoi/shubham-bishnoi/README.md

 | [<img src="./stuff/work.png" width="25"/>](./stuff/work.png) | [Work](./work/) |

 I'm an alumni from the University of Waterloo with a Statistics Honours degree and a Computer Science minor.
 Throughout my university degree, I had the opportunity to work with various companies in my co-operative education.
-For the two years I have been working as a Data Scientist with the Business Intelligence and Reporting team in Corporate Data & Anlytics at TD Bank.
+For the two years I have been working as a Data Scientist with the Business Intelligence and Reporting team in Corporate Data & Analytics at TD Bank.

 Some of my interests include A/B/n Testing, Data Visualization, and Automating Data Flows.
 I have always loved teaching and my goal in life is to be a Data Science professor.